latex3/latex3.github.io/news/latex2e-news/index.md

 ---
 layout: page
 title: "LaTeX2e News"
-description: "LaTeX2e News.
+description: "LaTeX2e Release Newsletters.
 Information on the most recent version of LaTeX and PDF News issues."
 ---

-# LaTeX2e News
+# LaTeX2e Release Newsletters

-The most recent version of LaTeX is nominally dated 2015/10/01 (it may additionally have a patch-level associated with it).
+The most recent version of LaTeX is nominally dated 2016/02/01 (it may additionally have a patch-level associated with it).

 Due to the small number of changes these days new releases will appear at irregular intervals, at most once a year.
 If you are in need of some immediate bug fix you may try the [svn version]({{site.baseurl}}/get/#subversion-repository) of the source code.